Ashish0926/imagicnation/README.md

-# DALL-E 2.0 - Based on OpenAI's GPT3
+# Imagicnation - Based on OpenAI's GPT3